DeLag: Using Multi-Objective Optimization to Enhance the Detection of Latency Degradation Patterns in Service-based Systems: Evaluation

 Longer sessions obviously lead to higher number of requests to analyze, thus to more computationally expensive runs.
 For each setup we considered 20 different scenarios, which are randomly generated by using the same approach as for RQ$_1$.
 Note that datasets generated for Train Ticket are more computationally expensive than those of E-Shopper, since the number of RPCs under analysis is higher in the former case (25 unique RPCs compared to 7).

-Unlike for effectiveness assessment, we don't expect that efficiency of techniques is influenced by randomness, therefore we perform a single run of each technique on each dataset to reduce the time effort.
+Unlike for effectiveness assessment, we do not expect that efficiency of techniques is influenced by randomness, therefore we perform a single run of each technique on each dataset to reduce the time effort.

 The overall data generation process for RQ$_4$ took $\sim$10 days, while the execution of \toolName and baseline techniques took $\sim$4 days and a half.